SHARP PC‑1211

 Terminated: unknown

-The specific type of LCD used in the PC-1211 is leaky and will eventually become unreadable.
-The same thing happens to other displays of the same type (for instance the Shart EL-6200).
+The specific type of LCD used in the PC-1210, the PC-1211 and the Radio Shack TRS-80 Pocket Computer (PC-1) is prone to leakage and will eventually become unreadable.
+The same thing happens to other displays of the same type (for instance the SHARP EL-6200).
 This LCD can however be replaced.
-You can buy The Half-Baked Maker's replacement here (link valid 2023-01-25).
-Yes, when one replaces the LCD one will no longer have the original Pocket Computer and the LCD's colour is different but at least it will be functional again.
+You can buy The Half-Baked Maker’s replacement here (link validated 2024-09-19).
+Yes, when one replaces the LCD one will no longer have the original Pocket Computer and the LCD’s colour is different but at least it will be functional again.

 Peripherals